Quantifying transmission

 confirm

-: number of confirmed cases on that date.
+: number of disease reports (confirm) on that date.

 Let’s use tidyr and incidence2 for this: